 Carole Anne Fallon's Obituary

-Carole Anne Fallon passed away peacefully on March 20, 2026, in Fort Myers, Florida, with her family by her side.
+Carole Anne Fallon died peacefully on March 20, 2026, in Fort Myers, Florida, with her family by her side.

-Carole was born in Glasgow, Scotland, on January 9, 1944, the eldest child of Joe and Chrissie Houston.
-Her first home was one of the prefabs put up for military families after World War II, and for the rest of her life she would speak of her memories of that time and place: the sound of rain on the tin roof; the smell of baking in her mother's kitchen; radio mysteries on Friday nights.
+Carole was born on January 9, 1944 in Glasgow Scotland, the eldest child of Joe and Chrissie Houston.
+After a few years spent in Chrissie’s mother’s house, which was the custom back then, the young Houstons moved into one of the prefabs built for military families after World War II, and for the rest of her life Carole would speak of her memories of that time and place: the sound of rain on the tin roof; the smell of baking in her mother’s kitchen; listening to radio mysteries on Saturday nights.

-Carole grew up in the Catholic Church.
-She attended Garnet Hill Convent and every day for lunch went to her grandmother’s house, just across the street.
-At 17, she left school and started work in a railroad office, the first of several jobs ranging from part-time bartender to telephone switchboard operator.
-It was during this time that Carole developed her amazing sense of style, dying her hair jet black and teasing it into a bouffant to set off her black eyeliner and white lipstick — later, as a young mother, she'd have a dramatic Cleopatra bob.
-She had blossomed into a funny and fun-loving young woman known for her dazzling smile and long legs.
+Carole was raised in the Catholic Church.
+She attended Garnethill Sisters of Mercy Convent School, and every day for lunch she returned to her first home, her grandmother’s house, which was just across the street.
+At 17, she left school to start work in a railroad office, the first of many jobs, which ranged from part-time hotel bartender to telephone switchboard operator.
+It was at this time that Carole developed her amazing sense of style, dying her long auburn hair jet black and teasing it into a bouffant to set off her thick black eyeliner and white lipstick — later, as a young mother, she’d have a dramatic Cleopatra bob.
+Carole had blossomed into a funny, fun-loving young woman known for her dazzling smile and long legs.

-In 1962, 18-year-old Carole began going out with Michael Fallon, a shy university student she'd known since they were both 11.
-In 1968, they were married and moved into a high-rise in the New Town of East Kilbride, and Carole continued to work while Michael completed a PhD.
-The couple welcomed their first daughter, Melanie Jane, in Scotland in 1970, and in 1972 welcomed their second daughter, Jennifer Ann, in Hayes, Middlesex, England, where they had moved for Michael's first job.
+In 1962, Carole began going out with Michael Fallon, a shy university student she’d known since they were both 11 — his Catholic school was also across the road from the convent.
+In 1968, she and Michael were married.
+They moved into a high-rise flat in the New Town of East Kilbride, and Michael completed his PhD while Carole continued to work.
+The couple welcomed their first daughter, Melanie Jane, in Scotland in 1970, and in 1972 they welcomed their second daughter, Jennifer Ann, in Hayes, Middlesex, England, where they had moved for Michael’s first job.

-Thus began a lifetime of moves, travel and adventure.
-From England, in 1973, the family went to the United States: first Houston, Texas, where Carole learned to drive and swim, then a small town outside Chicago, where she became deeply involved in her children's education.
-Carole was everything from the Art Lady to the PTA Newsletter Editor to the Easter Bunny — showing up in a white rabbit costume and Styrofoam egg-carton teeth.
-Next came Albany, Georgia, where she performed in musicals at the local theater, specializing in character roles such as a Russian countess and a clown in a wild wig.
-It was also in Albany that Carole went back to school, receiving her associate’s degree in nursing at Albany Junior College and finding her vocation as an R.N.
-She sang “When You Walk Through a Storm” at her class graduation in her white dress and cap, and soon afterwards joined the staff of Phoebe Putney Memorial Hospital.
+Thus began a lifetime of travels and adventures.
+From England, in 1973, the family moved to the United States: first, Houston, Texas, where Carole learned to swim and drive, then a small town outside Chicago where she became deeply involved in her children’s education.
+Carole was everything from the Art Lady to the PTA newsletter editor to the Easter Bunny — complete with white rabbit costume and egg-carton Styrofoam teeth.
+Next came Albany, Georgia, where Carole performed in musicals at the local theater, specializing in character roles such as a Russian countess and a sidekick clown in a wild wig.
+It was also in Albany that Carole went back to school, receiving her associate’s degree in nursing from Albany Junior College and finding her vocation as an R.N.
+She sang “When You Walk Through a Storm” at her class graduation in her white dress and cap.
+Soon afterwards, she joined the staff at Phoebe Putney Memorial Hospital.

-In 2005, Carole and Michael retired to Sanibel Island in Florida, where they created a beautiful sanctuary that became a destination for family and friends from all over the world, including students they hosted from China and Spain.
-They continued to travel far and wide, returning to China to see Beijing, and visiting Japan, Malaysia, Nepal (where she stayed in a mountaintop Buddhist Monastery), Tunisia (where she rode a camel), Colombia, Costa Rica, Panama and Puerto Rico, as well as Italy, Spain and France.
-And at home in Sanibel, Carole once more gathered a circle of friends from her neighborhood, the Senior Center and the local chapter of the American Heart Association, which was particularly important to her, having survived a heart attack at age 53.
+In 2005, Carole and Michael retired to Sanibel Island in Florida, where they created a beautiful sanctuary that became a destination for family and friends from around the world, including students they hosted from China and Spain.
+They continued to travel far and wide, returning to China to see Beijing and visiting Japan, South Korea, Cambodia, Singapore, Malaysia, Vietnam, Nepal (where she stayed at a Buddhist mountaintop monastery), Tunisia (where she rode a camel), Colombia, Costa Rica, Panama and Puerto Rico, as well as Italy, Spain and France.
+And at home in Sanibel, Carole once more gathered a circle of friends, this time from her neighborhood, the Santiva Senior Center and the local chapter of the American Heart Association.
+This last organization was particularly important to her, as she had survived a heart attack at 53.

-Last but far from least, Carole adored her American grandson, Leo, and her many nieces, nephews, grandnephews and grandnieces in the UK.
-She never forgot anyone's birthday or let a holiday, loss or milestone go unrecognized, but she didn't need a special occasion to send a card, a letter or a wee gift.
+Last, but far from least, Carole adored her American grandson, Leo, and her many nieces, nephews, grandnephews and grandnieces in Scotland and England.
+She never forgot anyone’s birthday or let a holiday, loss or milestone go unrecognized, but she didn’t need a special occasion to send a card, a letter, or a wee gift.

-Carole is survived by her husband, Michael J. Fallon and daughter Jennifer Fallon (husband Robert Conk) of Fort Myers; daughter Melanie Fallon (partner Sally Sasso) and grandson Leo Sasso-Fallon of Deerfield, Massachusetts; sister Christine Hutcheson ( John) of Glasgow, Scotland; niece Geraldine Ralph (Tony) and their children Matthew, Christopher and Lucy of Glasgow; nephew Anthony Hutcheson (wife Jeannot) and their sons Rory, Andrew and Mark of Glasgow; nephew Phillip Ferguson (Laura) and their children Logan and Struan of Glasgow; niece Katherine Burke (Patrick) and their sons Torrian and Caelan of Haywards Heath, England; niece Orla Fallon (partner Paul Jamieson) of Glasgow; sister-in-law Josephine Ferguson of Glasgow; brother-in-law Martin Fallon (Colette Fitzsimmons) of Glasgow; brother-in-law Paul Fallon of Edinburgh, Scotland; and sister-in-law Rachel Fallon of Oxfordshire, England.
+Carole is survived by her beloved husband, Michael J. Fallon and daughter Jennifer Fallon and her husband Robert Conk of Fort Myers, Florida; daughter Melanie Fallon, her partner Sally Sasso and their son Leo Sasso-Fallon, all of South Deerfield, Massachusetts; her sister Christine Hutcheson and husband John of Glasgow, Scotland; niece Geraldine Ralph, her husband Tony, and their children Matthew, Christoper and Lucy of Glasgow; nephew Anthony Hutcheson, his wife Jeannot, and their sons Rory, Andrew and Mark of Glasgow; nephew Phillip Ferguson, his wife Laura and their sons Logan and Struan of Glasgow; niece Katherine Burke, her husband Patrick and their sons Torrian and Calean of Haywards Heath, England; niece Orla Fallon and her partner Paul Jamieson of Glasgow; brother-in-law Martin Fallon and his partner Colette Fitzsimmons of Glasgow; brother-in-law Paul Fallon of Edinburgh, Scotland; and sisters-in-law Rachel Fallon of Oxfordshire, England and Gill Watt of Glasgow.
 She is predeceased by her parents, Joseph and Christina Houston, her brother Ronald Houston, her mother-in-law Mary Fallon, and her brothers-in-law Anthony Fallon and Thomas Ferguson.

 Visitation will be held on Tuesday, March 31, 2026 from 3:30 PM - 5:30 PM at Fort Myers Memorial Gardens Funeral Home, 1589 Colonial Blvd., Fort Myers, FL 33907.